FNNDSC/pl-neuproseg/README.rst

 The ``chmod 777 output`` is necessary to allow the container to store data in ``output`` -- in some cases, particularly in NFS mapped spaces (if ``output`` is on an NFS space) and if the NFS space is mounted as ``rootsquash``, then ``root`` on the local machine might not be able to write to a directory, pending its permissions.

+On successful completion, the ``output`` directory will contain the segmentated image data.

 Directly *on the metal*
 =========================